mvolkmann/blog/src/raycast.md

 See the "Confetti" command.

-## Launching Apps
+## Launching Apps and Settings

-To quickly launch an app, press the hotkey for Raycast, enter part of the app name, and press the return key.
+To quickly launch an app, press the hotkey for Raycast, enter part of the app name and press the return key.
 For example, 1Password can be launched by just typing "1p".

 Raycast will provide suggestions for recently or frequently used apps.
 The app you want is in the list of suggestions, navigate to it with the up and down arrow keys and press return to launch it.

+To quickly open the "System Settings" app on a specific panel, enter part of the panel name and press the return key.
+For example, to open to the "Printers & Scanners" panel, enter "pri" and press return.

 ## Calculator